wkrueger/redutser/README.md

 const meatball = subdomain(initialState, {
   itemA: liftRedutserState(initialState, 'itemA', innerA),
-  itemB: liftRedutserState(initialState, 'itemB', innerB), })
+  itemB: liftRedutserState(initialState, 'itemB', innerB), controller //still has access to the whole state
+})
 ```
 <a name="combineRedutsers"></a>
 ### combineRedutsers ( initialOuterState, innerRedutsers ) : redutser

+> Experimental.
+Typings may not work.

 A shorthand for the example above.
 The name is on purpose, is "combines" `reduTsers`
 which operate on subsets of the root state.